czerwonk/ansible-role/README.md

 This is a simple wrapper for Ansible to run a single role without the need to generate a playbook first.

 ## Requirements
-* ansible must be installed and added to $PATH
+* Ansible has to be installed and added to $PATH

 ## Install
 ```